downerdm/note-taker/README.md

 ## Your Task

 The assignment was to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application uses an Express.js back end and will save and retrieve note data from a JSON file.

 My task was to build the back end, connect the two, and then deploy the entire application to Heroku.

-On the back end, the application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.
+On the back end, the application includes a `db.json` file that will be used to store and retrieve notes using the `fs` module.

-The following HTML routes should be created:
+The following HTML routes were created:

-* `GET /notes` should return the `notes.html` file.
+* `GET /notes` returns the `notes.html` file.

-* `GET *` should return the `index.html` file.
+* `GET *` returns the `index.html` file.

-The following API routes should be created:
+The following API routes were created:

-* `GET /api/notes` should read the `db.json` file and return all saved notes as JSON.
+* `GET /api/notes` reads the `db.json` file and returns all saved notes as JSON.

-* `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
+* `POST /api/notes` receives a new note to save on the request body, adds it to the `db.json` file, and then returns the new note to the client.
 Each note is given a unique id when it's saved.

+The original User Story and Acceptance Criteria were as follows:

 ## User Story